imoore76/ldlm/client/README.md

 ```

 ### Renew Lock
 As explained in [Basic Concepts](#basic-concepts), you may specify a lock timeout using a `LockTimeoutSeconds` argument to any of the `*Lock*()` methods.
 When you do this, the client will renew the lock in the background without you having to do anything.
-If, for some reason, you want to disable auto renew (`NoAutoRenew=true` in client Config), you will have to renew the lock before it times out using the `RenewLock()` method.
+If, for some reason, you want to disable auto renew (`NoAutoRenew=true` in client Config), you will have to renew the lock before it times out using the `Renew()` method.

 It takes the following arguments